Analyzing why people do the things they do and how those things affect others is one of my favorite pastimes. I enjoy finding solutions.

 Most children who bully learn this behavior after having been bullied themselves or after having witnessed somebody else bullying others.
 Before technology gave people the power to hurt others instantly without talking on a phone or confronting them in person, many bullies learned this behavior at home.
 Whether they were the victims of misguided disciplinary tactics or siblings who taunted them relentlessly, they imitated behaviors that felt normal to them.
 In some households, parents and siblings still bully members of their families.
-However, most parents and siblings have become more aware of how damaging their words and actions could be to their loved ones making it less often these behaviors are learned in the home.
-In addition, children with internet access witness other children and adults cyberbullying each other daily making it more likely children learn to bully through people outside the home.
+However, most parents and siblings have become more aware of how damaging their words and actions could be to their loved ones, making it less often that these behaviors are learned in the home.
+In addition, children with internet access witness other children and adults cyberbullying each other daily, making it more likely that children learn to bully through people outside the home.

-What If the Child Learns to Bully from the Parents?
+What If the Child Learns to Bully From the Parents?

 Children learn to bully by observing or being the victim of other bullies.
 Sometimes those bullies are the child's own parents.
 Fining those parents for their children's behavior may put the child in danger of more severe punishment.
 It's unlikely that this would teach the child not to bully.
 More likely, it will make the child internalize their anger until they can release it on others who have less power over them.

-Changes to Begin the Fight against Bullying
+Changes to Begin the Fight Against Bullying

-The internet with all it's capabilities to connect people with other people across the world came in like a wildfire and nobody really knew what to expect.
+The internet, with all its capabilities to connect people with other people across the world, came in like a wildfire and nobody really knew what to expect.
 Most parents are only just beginning to learn how their children can be negatively influenced online.
 Therefore, the fault lies not so much with parents as it does with society in general.
 Social media site owners need to better inform parents of the risks and dangers of internet access.
 A static notice visible on every page accessed by the public should outline what steps to take when people are victimized by bullies or when they witness other people being cyberbullied.
 Adults need to be kinder to each other, especially, in the presence of children whether online or in person.
 Many adults cyberbully other adults online.
 If we must fine or jail anybody for bullying, wouldn't it be more effective to start with them?
-Afterall, they control their own actions and they are influencing the children.
+After all, they control their own actions and they are influencing the children.

-Are Parents Being Bullied with Fines
+Are Parents Being Bullied With Fines

-In an article by Carol Kuruvilla in the New York Daily News, the town of Monona, Wisconsin began fining parents who had previously been made aware their child bullied someone if the child again bullied that person.
+In an article by Carol Kuruvilla in the New York Daily News, the town of Monona, Wisconsin, began fining parents who had previously been made aware their child bullied someone if the child again bullied that person.
 The fine increases each time the child bullies that person.
 According to Ms. Kuruvilla, the ordinance defines bullying as "an intentional course of conduct which is reasonably likely to emotionally abuse, slander, threaten or intimidate another person and which serves no legitimate purpose."

-By this definition alone, the ordinance to fine parents, as well as, jail them is an act of bullying.
+By this definition alone, the ordinance to fine parents, as well as jail them, is an act of bullying.
 It's a way to threaten or intimidate parents into accepting responsibility and paying the consequences for an act they may not have contributed to nor had any control over.
 It's a way to slander them by branding them bad parents for not stopping their child from acting without empathy.
 Fining or jailing parents does nothing to punish the bully.
 It does nothing to instill empathy in him or her.
 It does nothing to ensure that the bully will not repeat their behavior.
 Therefore, there is no legitimate purpose to fine or incarcerate parents.

-Is There a Correlation Between Bullying and Puberty
+Is There a Correlation Between Bullying and Puberty?

 Bullying tends to be most prevalent during the years children commonly go through puberty.
-According to a study referenced in Health Psychology and Behavioral Medicine, a Finnish study found "In girls very early puberty increased the risk of being a bully over threefold and for boys over twofold compared with peers with late puberty."
+According to a study referenced in Health Psychology and Behavioral Medicine, a Finnish study found in girls that "very early puberty increased the risk of being a bully over threefold and for boys over twofold compared with peers with late puberty."
 In addition, the journal states that children going through puberty may become the victims of bullies because of the differences in their bodily changes.

 Most parents in the United States have little knowledge or access to correspondence regarding puberty and how that phase might contribute to the possibility of their child becoming a bully or a victim of one.
 If this information was readily available to parents, perhaps through pamphlets in doctors office, parents might be more apt to discuss these issues with their children before they are in the throws of puberty.
 They might be able to recognize the signs of bullying and address it sooner.